seratch/signedrequest4j/readme.markdown

 ## What's this?

-"signed-request" is an implementation of "OAuth Consumer Request 1.0 Draft 1" in Java.
+Signed Request for Java is an implementation of OAuth Consumer Request 1.0 Draft 1.

 * OAuth Consumer Request 1.0 Draft 1